 We welcome visitors, beginners and new members.

+We are an inclusive club.
 Our members include people in their teens and their 70s, who have been practising a few weeks or several decades.
-We are an inclusive club.
+Persons with limited mobility or disabilities and of all shapes and sizes should feel comfortable joining us.

 We are committed to the exploration and development of Aikido.

 All of our income from members’ fees, once our basic costs of rent and insurance have been met, is used to fund courses and seminars featuring teachers of international renown from the UK and abroad.
 Each year we host several of these.